thunderbird/webext-docs/tabs.rst

 Returns:

-- :ref:`tabs.Tab` or array Details about the moved tabs.
+- :ref:`tabs.Tab` or array of :ref:`tabs.Tab` Details about the moved tabs.

 .. _tabs.reload: